sagemath/sagewiki_to_gh-2022-10-10/msri07/plans.md

 Design issues:
    * Have a global variable nthreads

+Problems:
+   * That Python is not thread safe is a '''major source of misery'''.
+   * It's difficult to ''decide'' on how many threads to spawn at any given point.
+   * (When) Should one use a thread pool?

 Alternative tool: multiple processes and a shared memory segment
    * via UPC -- heavy and hard to build (??)  maybe not right for us, because it's mainly for rather uniform computations.
    * via shared pages -- might not be fast enough.

 === 2.
 Middle -- homogeneous trusted cluster ===